CadQuery/cadquery/doc/importexport.rst

    box = cq.Workplane().box(10, 10, 10)

    # Export with meter units
-   box.val().exportStep("/path/to/step/box.step", unit="M")
+   box.val().exportStep("/path/to/step/box.step", outputUnit="M")

-For assemblies, see the ``unit`` parameter example in the exporting assemblies section.
+For assemblies, see the ``outputUnit`` parameter example in the exporting assemblies section.

 .. note::

    CadQuery treats all geometry values as millimeters internally.
-   Setting ``unit="M"`` does not change how CadQuery interprets your model, it only affects how the coordinates are scaled when written to the STEP file.
    If you built a model using values that represent meters (e.g. a box with side length ``10`` meaning 10 meters), you must scale the geometry by 1000 before exporting, then export with the default ``unit="MM"``.
-   Exporting such a model directly with ``unit="M"`` will produce a STEP file representing a 0.01-meter (10mm) object, not a 10-meter one.
+   Exporting such a model directly with ``outputUnit="M"`` will produce a STEP file representing a 0.01-meter (10mm) object, not a 10-meter one.

 Exporting Assemblies
 ####################